KAr0ra/PyAssistant/README.md

 ```
 1. Install all Prerequisites software and hardware
+2.Clone repo
-2.Open PyAssistant script
+3.Open PyAssistant script
-3.Script is noted where the user will have to update code, the updates will be file path to users face picture(for auth), and twilio account information.
+4.Script is noted where the user will have to update code, the updates will be file path to users face picture(for auth), and twilio account information.
-4. Run PyAssistant
+5. Run PyAssistant
 ```

 ## 🎈 Usage <a name="usage"></a>